The 17 Best Graduation Quotes You’ll Want to Memorize

 “The definition of success changes.
 Success is to live your life with integrity and not give in to peer pressure to be something you’re not.
 Follow your passion, stay true to yourself, never follow someone else’s path; unless you’re in the woods and you’re lost and you see a path, then by all means, you should follow that.”

 “I’ve found that nothing in life is worthwhile unless you take risks.
 Fall forward.
 Every failed experiment is one step closer to success.
 You’ve got to take risks.
 You will fail at some point in your life.
 Accept it.
 You will lose.
 You will embarrass yourself.
 You will suck at something.
 There is no doubt about it.
 Never be discouraged.
 Never look back.
 Give everything you’ve got.
 And when you fall throughout life, fall forward.”
-Graduation quotes can be both inspiring and hilarious, as these 10 hilarious lines from graduation speeches.
+Graduation quotes can be both inspiring and hilarious, as these 10 hilarious lines from graduation speeches prove.

 “I drove a taxi at night so that I could be available for auditions during the day.
 One night I picked up Jack Kennedy at the Bel Air Hotel.
 Yes, that Jack Kennedy.
 Senator from Massachusetts at the time and future president.
-We chatted about careers, politics and show business, and we agreed that both had a lot in common.
+We chatted about careers, politics, and show business, and we agreed that both had a lot in common.
 Maybe too much in common.
-He said, ‘Lots of competition in your business, just like in mine,’ And then he gave me this.
+He said, ‘Lots of competition in your business, just like in mine,’ and then he gave me this.
 ‘Just remember there’s always room for one more good one.’
 Words to live by, and I did.”
 These proverbs from around the world will fill you with confidence.

 “You want to be a writer?
 A writer is someone who writes every day, so start writing.
 You don’t have a job?
 Get one.
 Any job.
 Don’t sit at home waiting for the magical opportunity.
 Who are you?
 Prince William?
 No. Get a job.
 Go to work.
 Do something until you can do something else.”